 You will have regular check-ins with your manager for coaching and support, as well as a mid-term and end-of-programme discussions to help you in the next step of your career.

 Will I be able to apply for permanent roles at Shell during my time on the 6-month programme?

-Yes.
-We encourage you to keep your eyes open for roles that are of interest and have a Getting to Know You (GTKY) with the hiring managers during your time here.
+However, you will be able to access information regarding suitable Shell vacancies for the relevant location through your business sponsor/supervisor on request.
 Your manager, sponsor and buddies may talk to you about roles they see coming up at the end of your programme to the extent any such roles may be available and appropriate for you.

 Who can apply for the programme and what are the eligibility criteria for applicants?

 To apply for any role in the programme, you will need to have:

 - Taken a career break for at least 12 months (from the date of applications opening – 15 April 2019)

 - A keen interest in returning to work